jeremylong/DependencyCheck/src/site/markdown/data/cachenvd.md

 ```

 Nist-Data-Mirror will automatically create the directory, download the
-.xml.gz files, and extract the .xml files alongside them.
-Given the parameters
+.json.gz files.
+Given the parameters in the cron example above, the new
-in the cron example above, the new directory will be `~/NVD/2015-08-03` if
+directory will be `~/NVD/2015-08-03` if executed on August 3<sup>rd</sup>,
-executed on August 3<sup>rd</sup>, 2015.
-The download for 2015-08-03 pulled 47
+2015.
+The download for 2015-08-03 pulled 47 MiB, and took up a total of 668
-MiB, and took up a total of 668 MiB after extracting from the compressed
+MiB after extracting from the compressed archive format.
+It turns out that
-archive format.
-It turns out that D-C works directly with the .xml.gz files,
+D-C works directly with the .json.gz files, so the above script preserves disk
-so the above script preserves disk space by deleting the .xml files.
+space by deleting the .json files.

 Invoke the Command-Line Using a Specific Daily Snapshot
 -------------------------------------------------------